 The first one I have for you here is a Candy Cup Décor.

 I bought a small Christmas tree to decorate our bedroom last year, and with help from my daughter, I will be adding something extra this year.
-My three-year-old loves to help, and loves to be involved however she can.
-Imagine how excited she got when I asked her to help me put together a simple decorative add-on to our bedroom which she can easily get to whenever she wants.
+My three-year-old loves to help.
+It is easy to involved her in theings like this.
+She was so excited she got when I asked her to help me put together a simple decorative add-on to our bedroom which she can easily get to whenever she wants.